 If you are trying to use the Run as administrator context menu option in Windows 11/10 but find that it is not working or opening the program with administrator privilege, then you may need to carry out a few things.

 Run as administrator option not working or missing from Context Menu

-To fix this Run as administrator not working issue, follow these suggestions:
+To fix this Run as administrator not working or missing issue, follow these suggestions: